keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 How do we do dependency injection and IO in a Durable Entity?

-In this scenario I decided to to publish the state of the Device to Azure SignalR.
-Later I also need an Azure Storage Queue for timeout messages.
-Instance methods on Durable Entity classes cannot take binded arguments like normal functions.
+In this scenario I decided to to publish the state of the Device to Azure SignalR Service.
+Later, I also need an Azure Storage Queue for timeout messages.
+Instance methods on Durable Entity classes cannot take input or output bindings.
 Input and Output bindings are only available on the entry point of the entity, in our example the static `HandleEntityOperation()` method.
-This method is responsible for the instantiation of the entity and can pass these services to the constructor of the entity.
+This method is responsible for the instantiation of the entity and can pass these services/dependencies to the constructor of the entity.

 ~~~cs
 public DeviceEntity(string id, ILogger logger, CloudQueue timeoutQueue, IAsyncCollector<SignalRMessage> signalRMessages)